CD4+ T cells and antitumor immunity: Th-2 activity in tumor immunity

 Th2 cells are the other Th cell polarization initially defined.
-Th2 differentiation is dependent on the presence of IL-4 and the absence of IL-12, and signature cytokines of Th2 cells include IL-4, IL-5, and IL-13.
+Th2 differentiation is dependent on the presence of IL-4 and the absence of IL-12, and signature cytokines (type 2 cytokines) of Th2 cells include IL-4, IL-5, and IL-13.
+Th2 cells are involved in type 2 immunity.
+Although it has traditionally been associated with tumor promotion, emerging evidence indicates a potential tumor-suppressive function highlighting a paradigm shift in our understanding about type 2 immunity in cancer.

-Th2 mediated anti-tumor activity primarily involves recruitment of eosinophils to the tumor environment via IL-4 and IL-13.
+Th2 mediated anti-tumor activity primarily involves recruitment of eosinophils to the tumor environment type 2 cytokines, including IL-5.
 Anti-tumor eosinophil activity includes attraction of tumor-specific CTLs, activation of macrophages, and vascularization of the tumor stroma.

-However, Th2 polarization as quantified by IL-5 production has been associated with tumor proliferation, complicating the role of Th2 cells in tumor immunity.

 Th-17 activity in tumor immunity

 Th17 are a recently identified subset of Th cells that are primarily involved in promoting inflammatory responses.
 Th17 differentiation is induced by TGF-β and IL-6, and signature cytokines of Th17 cells include IL-17A and IL-17F.

 The mechanisms of Th17 cell activity in the tumor microenvironment are not well understood.
 Th17 cells can orchestrate chronic inflammatory responses, which tend to promote tumor growth and survival.
 In addition, some tumors have been shown to express high levels of IL-6 & TGF-β, which would reinforce a Th17 polarization, creating a tumor-promoting feedback loop.

 Th17 cells have also been found to have the capacity to differentiate into IFN-γ secreting cells, thus suppressing tumor growth via IFN-γ-related pathways.